cpe200-158-sec2/week-1/Lab/Lab1-1/Readme.md

 2. What if two numbers equal, what will happen?

-Answer:
+Answer:its will go to the next number.its will not get in a if loop.

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:9 times
+Answer:27 times

 4. Why we need flag variable ?

-Answer: to choose the case of number to the next step.to get in a loop or to get out a loop.
+Answer:to choose the case of number to the next step.to get in a loop or to get out a loop.

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer:if we remove flag.the information that done before.it will make the process slower and it will go faster if dont have while loop.